nyss-platform-norcross/nyss/src/RX.Nyss.Data/README.md

-﻿This project contains the `NyssContext` database model and it migrations.
+﻿This project contains the `NyssContext` database model and its migrations.
+An updated ER diagram of the model can be found [here](./nyss-er-diagram.png).

+## Migrations
 If you need to change the data model, you would need to create a new migration.
 A migration contains the sql scripts needed to alter the database schema to correspond with the model.

 If you are using Visual Studio you can use the Package Manager Console and the Entity Framework Core tools there, or you can use the .NET cli version.
 The cli version will be used in the examples below.
 That one can be installed like this: